Ron Rantilla Rowing

 Rowing Canoe

-16-1/2 foot canoe set up for rowing.
+16-1/2 foot canoe set up for solo rowing.

-Most ordinary tandem recreational canoes will make excellent rowboats.
+Most ordinary tandem recreational or touring canoes will make excellent rowboats.
 If you already own a canoe, there's a good chance you can convert it for rowing with the FrontRower™ drop-in rowing system.
 See types of canoes and recommended models below.

 Picture

-Basic installation in canoe.
+Basic solo rowing setup in canoe.

 Picture